YukiYang31/yukiyang31.github.io/_pages/about.md

 ➡️ **March 2025:** I am happy to announce that I will be going to University of Washington to pursue a PhD degree in the fall!

-🎤 **Jan 2025:** Attending POPL2025 at Denver and gave a talk on "Toward Verified Linear Algebra Programs Through Equivalence" at CoqPL!
+🎤 **Jan 2025:** Attending POPL2025 at Denver and giving a talk on "Towards Verified Linear Algebra Programs Through Equivalence" at CoqPL!

-💰 **Dec 2024:** I received travel grant from Sigplan PAC to support me for traveling to Denver.
+💰 **Dec 2024:** I received a SIGPLAN PAC travel grant to support my trip to Denver.
 Thank you Sigplan!

 ✈️ **Oct 2024:** Attending PLMW @ Splash for the first time!
 Had a very good experience!

-🎤 **Sep 2024:** Presenting "Interprocedural Path Complexity Analysis" at ISSTA2024, Vienna and worked as a student volunteer.
+🎤 **Sep 2024:** First time in Europe!
+I will be presenting "Interprocedural Path Complexity Analysis" at ISSTA2024, Vienna.
+I am working as a student volunteer as well!

 💰 **May 2024:** Received funding from [ACM-W](https://women.acm.org/scholars/acm-w-scholars/yihan-yang/) to support travel to Vienna.
 Thank you ACM-W!